parthh004/product-category_catalog/README.md

 # e-shop
-A beginner friendly E-commerce backend project using SpringBoot
+A beginner friendly Product-Category catalog backend project using SpringBoot